 In terms of security, this is the best software wallet due to its pre-transaction risk scanning feature and low data collection policy.
 If you frequently switch between multiple chains, they offer a smooth multi-chain experience.

-XDeFi.io is another great Metamask alternative and is backed by heavy hitters like CoinGecko and Delphi Digital.
-Used by 10,000+ users, XDEFI Wallet allows you to swap more than 10,500 crypto assets across 16 blockchains.
+XDeFi.io is another great Metamask alternative backed by heavy hitters like CoinGecko and Delphi Digital.
+Used by 10,000+ users, XDEFI Wallet allows you to swap over 10,500 crypto assets across 16 blockchains.
 This wallet is handy for NFT traders as you can view your JPEG assets in a gallery view.
 You can view the name of the NFT by hovering over it and even dragging and hiding the NFTs according to your liking.

 You can also use XDEFI for in-wallet crypto swaps and bridge your assets across multiple blockchains.
 Also, if you get stuck, XDEFI has a detailed Support Academy where you can get help!